A flex logo with a lightning bolt on a white background.

 If you are a member of a church group or other group and like to organize events, consider putting together something that your group can do to help the Whitney Food Bank raise funds or collect food.

-The Place hosted a Cornhole Tournament where all participants were required to bring a food donation for the food bank, and all entry fees collected were also donated to the cause.
+The Place At Lake Whitney hosted a Cornhole Tournament where all participants were required to bring a food donation for the food bank, and all entry fees collected were also donated to the cause.
 This event was incredibly popular and resulted in substantial contributions to the food bank.

-Halloween Festival - The Whitney Police Department collected canned goods for the Food Bank during the downtown Halloween Fesitval.
+Halloween Festival - The Whitney Fire Department collected canned goods for the Food Bank during the Whitney's Downtown Trunk Or Treat.

-Service Business - A local service business placed a large empty box by its front door, encouraging customers to bring in cans of food during the annual Food Drive.
+Local Businesses - Many Local businesses placed a large empty box by its front door, encouraging customers to bring in cans of food during the annual Food Drive.